Francesco Guccini: 1980s

-In 1987 the album Signora Bovary was released.
+In 1987, the album Signora Bovary was released.
 Several of the songs portray people from Guccini's life: "Van Loon" is his father, "Culodritto" is his daughter Teresa, and "Signora Bovary" is himself.
 Other songs include "Keaton", written with his friend Claudio Lolli, and "Scirocco", an award-winning song about an episode in the life of the poet Adriano Spatola, a friend of Guccini.
-In 1988 the singer-songwriter released a live album, ...quasi come Dumas..., which included some of his songs from the Sixties, in a rearranged version.
+In 1988 the singer-songwriter released a live album, ...quasi come Dumas..., which includes some of his songs from the nineteen Sixties, in a rearranged version.
 The title is a homage to Twenty Years After, the novel by Alexandre Dumas.

 1990s

 In 1990 Guccini released Quello che non..., which continued in the style of Signora Bovary.
-Songs included in the album are "Quello che non" and "La canzone delle domande consuete", which received the Club Tenco best song of the year award.
+Among the songs included on the album are "Quello che non" and "La canzone delle domande consuete", which received the Club Tenco best song of the year award.
 Three years later, he released Parnassius Guccinii referencing a subspecies of butterfly which was named in his honour.
-The song "Farewell", included in the album, is a homage to Bob Dylan's "Farewell, Angelina", featuring its instrumental introduction and citing a verse ("The triangle tingles, and the trumpet plays slow").
+The song "Farewell", included on the album, is a homage to Bob Dylan's "Farewell, Angelina", featuring its instrumental introduction and citing a verse ("The triangle tingles, and the trumpet plays slow").
 The literary critic Paolo Jachia commented: "Guccini's enormous poetic and cultural effort has been opening the best tradition of Italian poetry to Dylan-esque ballads."
-Other songs included in the album are "Canzone per Silvia", dedicated to Silvia Baraldini, and "Acque", composed for Tiziano Sclavi's movie Nero.
+Other songs included on the album are "Canzone per Silvia", dedicated to Silvia Baraldini, and "Acque", composed for Tiziano Sclavi's movie Nero.
 It was three years until he released his next album, D'amore di morte e di altre sciocchezze, which achieved significant commercial success.
 Tracks included are "Cirano", inspired by the play Cyrano de Bergerac; "Quattro stracci", about the ending of the relationship with Angela (the same woman to whom Farewell was dedicated); "Stelle" about the feelings of powerlessness men feel when looking at the starry night sky; "Vorrei", dedicated to his new partner, Raffaella Zuccari, and "I Fichi", a farcical song.